-Over the years, the League of Women Voters of Massachusetts (LWVMA) has been a force on Beacon Hill, leading the way on key efforts to improve elections and voting, defend the environment, protect reproductive rights, improve governmental transparency, and ensure equal access to housing, education, and other basic human needs.
+Over the years, the League of Women Voters of Massachusetts (LWVMA) has been a force on Beacon Hill, leading the way on key efforts to improve elections and voting, address climate change, protect women’s rights, improve governmental transparency, and ensure equal access to housing, education, and other basic human needs.

-As we approach our 100th anniversary, we must ensure that our voice continues to be heard and that our members—our CITIZEN LOBBYISTS—have the information, skills, and resources they need to advance LWVMA’s legislative agenda and fight for our priorities.
+The Legislative Envoy program ensures that our League voice continues to be heard and that our members have the information, skills, and resources they need to advance LWVMA’s legislative agenda and advocate for our priorities.

 What is the Legislative Envoy Program?

-The Legislative Envoy Program formalizes the links between the state League’s Legislative Action Committee (LAC) and local Leagues across the Commonwealth.
+The Legislative Envoy Program provides a direct link between the state League’s Legislative Action Committee (LAC) and local Leagues across the Commonwealth, so that local Leagues can help influence the legislators who represent them.

 How Does the Legislative Envoy Program Work?